 Freedom Industries in Bankruptcy Court Tuesday

-The company at the center of a January chemical spill in West Virginia is returning to bankruptcy court.
+The company at the center of a chemical spill into West Virginia's largest water supply is back in bankruptcy court Tuesday.